baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

     the SlicerDicomDatabase folder that was created in the ImageQuizzer\Outputs folder.
     (This folder is created automatically by Slicer whenever the Image Quizzer is started.
 	Deleting this folder reduces the startup time when restarting the Image Quizzer.)

-    !!!
-Note
-        Both the Startup and Shutdown batch files have commands specific to the Windows environment.
-        If using a MAC, start the Image Quizzer directly in Slicer as described below.

 1. Selecting the Image Quizzer module in Slicer